 I moved to the house I live in now 14 years ago.
 I was so excited about getting away from the old house I really didn’t think for a moment that I would spend the next three month after moving day being utterly miserable and regretting my decision.

-I know that statistics tell us that moving house is one of the the most stressful things to have to to go through and it’s up there with divorce and bereavement.
+I know that statistics tell us that moving house is one of the most stressful things to have to to go through and it’s up there with divorce and bereavement.
 Being naive to this at the time, the move was extremely stressful as the looney that was buying the house that I owed demanded all sorts of work be carried out at my expense before she moved in.
 She dictated the process all along.
 She knew I was in love with the house that I wanted to move to and kept making pretty unreasonable demands.

 When moving day finally arrived I really questioned whether all the stress, time and money was worth it.
-I was now in a house that I hated and was desperate to have the life I had back in the in old place.
+I was now in a house that I hated and was desperate to have the life I had back in the in the old place.
 I had moved on quite literally and I felt it was unnecessary and ultimately the worst decision of my life.

 Sometimes you look at the past and you are desperate to go back to what you had.
 You want that final conversation or just time to say goodbye and know that the person you have lost knows that you loved them.
 Grief can do strange things to people and I what I have learned so far is not to punish yourself.
 Taking each day at a time is important and making small steps at a time when you know you cannot run.

 Some people try and keep themselves busy almost to shield themselves from the pain but there will be a time when that grief will manifest itself in whatever form it takes.
 It can creep up on you when you are least expecting it.
-If you are one of the those people who say ‘I am not going to cry or let it affect me’ you might be doing more harm to yourself in the long term.
+If you are one of those people who say ‘I am not going to cry or let it affect me’ you might be doing more harm to yourself in the long term.

 I know people who we all have lost wouldn’t want to see us upset with pain but sometimes we need to let go of what the person we think would want and allow ourselves to mourn.
 In allowing ourselves moments we are releasing the pain.
 It’s not that we are releasing them or loving them any less we are allowing ourselves to heal.
 It’s not moving from the love but moving on with our lives.